Call for Proposals

 Underlying biology/technology.
 Projects must have a robust and novel approach that will lead to a first-in-class therapeutic.

 Feasibility of translational objectives.
-Projects must have translational objectives with a high probability of being accomplished during the two-year program.
+Projects must have translational objectives with a high probability of being accomplished during the two years of participation in the program.

 Can PIs get feedback on their project proposals before submitting them?